dart-lang/language/working/333 - shared memory multithreading/proposal.md

 }
 ```

-What happens when `Future` completes in a shared isolate?
+What happens when `Future` completes in the shared isolate?
 Who drives event loop
 of that isolate?
 Which thread will callbacks run on?

 I propose to introduce another concept similar to `Zone`: `Executor`.
 Executors